 Surprisingly, the study found that teenagers were at the highest risk of being physically inactive, and in their late teens, this group was likely to get as little exercise as seniors.

 "Activity levels at the end of adolescence were alarmingly low, and by age 19, they were comparable to 60-year-olds.
 For school-age children, the primary window for activity was the afternoon between 2 and 6 p.m.
 So the big question is how do we modify daily schedules, in schools for example, to be more conducive to increasing physical activity?"

 Prof. Vadim Zipunnikov

-Furthermore, the study confirmed that children and teenagers do not meet the WHO's guidelines for physical activity.
+Furthermore, the study confirmed that children and teenagers do not meet the WHO's

 "The goal of campaigns aimed at increasing physical activity has focused on increasing higher-intensity exercise," explains Prof. Zipunnikov.
 "Our study suggests that these efforts should consider time of day and also focus on increasing lower-intensity physical activity and reducing inactivity."